giaguaro/ADCpedia/README.md

   Path to the `.ckpt` for the `ProteinIntensityModel` to predict protein intensities.
 Defaults to `epoch=24-val_rmse=0.69-val_mse=0.48-val_r2=0.87.ckpt`.

 - **`--transcriptomic_hdf5`**
-  Path to `transcriptomic_data.h5` containing RNA-seq read counts.
+  Path to the HDF5 file containing RNA-seq read counts.

 - **`--scaler_proteomics`**, **`--pca_proteomics`**, **`--scaler_transcriptomics`**, **`--pca_transcriptomics`**, **`--scaler_specific_count`**
-  Paths to the `.pkl` scaler/PCA objects used for embedding transformations.
+  Paths to the scaler/PCA objects used for embedding transformations.

 - **`--num_workers`**
   Number of parallel worker processes for descriptor generation.